trufflesecurity/how-to-rotate/content/docs/tutorials/gcp.md

 Choose the key type (`JSON` or `P12`) and click `Create`.
 ![](/images/gcp/5.png)
 #### 2c.
 New key automatically downloads to your computer
-The new API key will be downloaded to your computer.
+The new Service Account key will be downloaded to your computer.
 Make sure to store it in a secure location.
 ![](/images/gcp/6.png)

 ---
-## Replace the Leaked GCP API Key
+## Replace the Leaked GCP Service Account Key

-Replace the leaked GCP API Key with the new one in all impacted applications and services.
+Replace the leaked GCP Service Account Key with the new one in all impacted applications and services.

 ---
-## Revoke the Leaked GCP API Key
+## Revoke the Leaked GCP Service Account Key

 #### *Note: deleting the project that contains the key, does not ensure swift deactivation of that key.
 GCP services and traffic can remain active up to 30 days after scheduling a project for deletion*